Skip to content

 nvidia.com/gpu: 1

-The NVIDIA Device Plugin allocates a GPU slot and injects the device into the container via CDI annotations.
-The container gains access to /dev/dxg and the NVIDIA driver libraries under /usr/lib/wsl/.
+The NVIDIA Device Plugin allocates a GPU slot and injects the following into the container via CDI annotations:

 Targeting the GPU node explicitly